himanshuc3/blog/src/content/guide-svelte-state.md

 Let's get started.

-### Let’s Rune your day
+## Let’s Rune your day

 Runes constitute the **primary tools** for **state management** in Svelte.
 To quote from the [official Svelte docs](https://svelte.dev/docs/svelte/what-are-runes):

-> If you think of Svelte as a language, runes are part of the syntax — they are _keywords_.
+> If you think of Svelte as a language, runes are part of the syntax — they are keywords.

 Our exploration will be limited to the following set of runes: `$state`, `$derived` and `$effect`.
 Starting with a snippet of code, we have the same functionality implemented in Svelte and React.
 The annotations highlight the **1:1 mapping** between syntax in the two libraries (Even though svelte is a framework, we’ll refer to it as a library for the purposes of this article).